The whole of scripture was written and preserved for our instruction and for our example, not just the New Testament.

 Of these forty-eight cities, six were designated as cities of refuge.
 The cities were Kedesh, Shechem, Hebron, Bezer, Romath, and Golan (Joshua 20:7-8).
-These six cities served as Judicial Centers to which persons accused of murder could seek justice from the Priests.
+These six cities served as Judicial Centres to which persons accused of murder could seek justice from the Priests.
 These six cities would have been primarily occupied by the Levitical Priests because the Priests were to be the nation’s judges.

 Deuteronomy 17:8 If there arise a matter too hard for thee [a matter that the civil administration cannot handle] in judgment, between blood and blood, between plea and plea, and between stroke and stroke, being matters of controversy within thy gates: then shalt thou arise, and get thee up into the place which the Lord thy God shall choose; 17:9 And thou shalt come unto the priests the Levites, and unto the judge that shall be in those days, and enquire; and they shall shew thee the sentence of judgment: